jonnydgreen/event-management-service/docs/design.md

 - Testing
 - Cost

-In a production system, it would be good to consider and review the persistent data requirements of the system as well as the evolution of the data models going forwards.
+At this time, and for this tech test, PostgreSQL is therefore not deemed necessary.
+However, when applied in a production system, it would be good to consider and review the persistent data requirements of the system as well as the evolution of the data models going forward.

-At this time and for this tech test, PostgreSQL is therefore not deemed necessary but as mentioned, it would be good to visit for a production system.
-With this is mind, the system should account for any future changes in the data store and also clients (for the same data store).
+With this is mind, the system **should account for any future changes** in the data store and also clients (for the same data store).
 This is covered in the next section.

 #### Repository pattern

 In order to account for future data store changes, a contract between the service and data layer that is agnostic of the underlying implementation is needed.
-This provides resilience to future changes where the service layer would not change if one were to move away from redis as a data store or even to a different redis client in the future.
+This provides resilience to future changes where the service layer would not change (or even know) if one were to move away from redis as a data store or even to a different redis client in the future.
 As a result, a [Repository Pattern](https://deviq.com/design-patterns/repository-pattern) is an excellent way of meeting this requirement.